nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Test case: `remove 100`<br>
       Expected: No endpoint is deleted.
 Error details shown in the result display, with a result message saying `Index provided is not within...`
       Other incorrect remove commands to try: `remove x` (where x is larger than the list size, and is a positive integer that is less than the maximum integer size). <br>

+### Clear all endpoints

+1. Clear all endpoints from the endpoint list

+   1. Prerequisites: None

+   1. Test case: `clear`<br>
+      Expected: All endpoints are cleared from the list.

+   1. Test case: `clear 123`<br>
+      Expected: All endpoints are cleared from the list.

+### Call a saved endpoint

+1. Call a saved endpoint while all endpoints are being shown

+   1. Prerequisites: List all endpoints using the `list` command.
+There exists at least 1 endpoint in the list, and there are less than 100 endpoints.

+   1. Test case: `send 1`<br>
+      Expected: First endpoint is called from the list.
+Details of the response is shown in the result display.

+   1. Test case: `send`<br>
+      Expected: No endpoint is called.
+Error details shown in the result display, with a result message saying `Invalid command format!...`

+   1. Test case: `send 0`<br>
+      Expected: No endpoint is called.
+Error details shown in the result display, with a result message saying `An index must be specified...`
+      Other incorrect remove commands to try: `send x` (where x is a number that is less than or equal to zero or greater than the maximum integer size).

+   1. Test case: `send 100`<br>
+      Expected: No endpoint is called.
+Error details shown in the result display, with a result message saying `Index provided is not within...`
+      Other incorrect remove commands to try: `send x` (where x is larger than the list size, and is a positive integer that is less than the maximum integer size). <br>

+### Call an endpoint (without saving)

+1. Call an endpoint directly

+    1. Prerequisites: None

+    1. Test case: `run -x get -u https://google.com`<br>
+       Expected: Endpoint is called successfully.
+Details of the response is shown in the result display.

+    1. Test case: `run https://google.com` <br>
+       Expected: Endpoint is called successfully.
+Details of the response is shown in the result display.

+    1. Test case: `run -x POST -u https://reqres.in/api/users -d {\"name\": \"john doe\", \"job\": \"developer\"}` <br>
+       Expected: Endpoint is called successfully.
+Details of the response is shown in the result display..

+    1. Test case: `run` <br>
+       Expected: No endpoint is called.
+Error details shown in the result display, with a result message saying `Invalid command format!...`

+    1. Test case: `run https://thisisarandomanyhowlink.com` <br>
+       Expected: No endpoint is called.
+Error details shown in the result display, with a result message saying `Connection could not be established.`
+       Other incorrect remove commands to try: `run x` (where x is any URL whose connection cannot be established).

 ### Saving data